FoundryApp/foundry-cli/README.md

 ## FAQ

-### How to get a service account JSON for your Firebase project
+### How do I get a service account JSON for my Firebase project?

 Go to [Google Cloud Console](https://console.cloud.google.com/iam-admin/serviceaccounts) and choose your project